netscaler/cloud-native-getting-started/gcp/README.md

      kubectl create -f colddrink-secret.yaml -n team-colddrink
      ```

-    To check CPX pods status, if they are in `running status` go to next step otherwise delete above files by `replacing create with delete in above commands` and redploy them
+    To check colddrink application pods status, if they are in `running status` go to next step, otherwise delete pods by `replacing create with delete in above commands` and redploy them

      ```gcloudsdkkubectl
      kubectl get pods -n team-colddrink